1950 NBA draft

-The 1950 NBA draft was the fourth annual draft of the National Basketball Association (NBA).
-This is the first draft after the Basketball Association of America (BAA) was renamed the NBA.
+The 1950 NBA draft was the first draft following the 1949 merger of the Basketball Association of America and the National Basketball League that created the National Basketball Association (NBA).
 The draft was held on April 25, 1950, before the 1950–51 season.
 In this draft, 12 remaining NBA teams took turns selecting amateur U.S. college basketball players.
 In each round, the teams select in reverse order of their win–loss record in the previous season.
 The Chicago Stags participated in the draft but folded prior to the start of the season.
 The draft consisted of 12 rounds comprising 121 players selected.

 Draft selections and draftee career notes

 Chuck Share from Bowling Green State University was selected first overall by the Boston Celtics.
 Paul Arizin from Villanova University was selected before the draft as Philadelphia Warriors' territorial pick.
 The sixth pick, Irwin Dambrot, did not play in the NBA and opted for a career as a dentist.
 Five players from this draft, Paul Arizin, Bob Cousy, George Yardley, Bill Sharman and Earl Lloyd have been inducted into the Basketball Hall of Fame.

 Chuck Cooper, the 12th pick, and Lloyd, the 100th pick, were the first African Americans to be drafted by an NBA team.
 Lloyd became the first African American to play in the NBA on October 31, 1950, one day before Cooper made his debut.